Ohio State University Athletic Band: Composition

 Every September, the Marching Band holds tryouts.
 Roughly 400 or more people try out for the Marching Band's 228 positions.
 As such, a significant number of musicians are cut.
 The Band Staff offers all of those cut the opportunity to return to the Band Center the following week to play through various School Songs and popular music pieces.
 Many students who have committed to moving in early, as well as Columbus-local students, return for these pre school year rehearsals.
 Marching Band candidates make up a significant proportion of the brass and percussion sections of the Athletic Band.
 Many students who do not make the Marching Band their first or second year improve their marching and musicianship via the Athletic Band and subsequently make the Marching Band.
 Many students who tried out for the Marching Band and subsequently join Athletic Band find the atmosphere more to their preference, and stay with Athletic Band.
 Other students, including most woodwind players, join Athletic Band because of the atmosphere, schedule, and performance opportunities.

-The Athletic Band is a non-audition band (with the exception of the Men's Basketball Band), meaning any student with previous music experience is allowed to join.
+The Athletic Band is a non-audition band, meaning any student with previous music experience is allowed to join.
 In sections such as the Trumpets and Trombones, part placement hearings are held.
 These do not deny a person the ability to perform, however, it will denote which part they play for that Semester, such as Trumpet 1, 2, or 3, or Trombone 1, 2, or 3.
 These hearings consist of scales, range exercises, and reading the School Songs.
 Marching Band members who also play in Athletic Band will often play the same instrument in both, though exceptions have happened in the past.
 Because of this, some instruments read music that would normally be out of range, such as the E♭ Cornet, which often plays Alto Saxophone parts an octave higher.
 Members of the Athletic Band who have not previously been in the Marching Band are eligible to play E♭ Cornet, Flugelhorn, and Bass Trombone on an individual basis.
 Typically, Flugelhorns play the 3rd trumpet part, while Bass Trombones may play either specifically written for Bass Trombone, or the lowest trombone part.

 The band consists of the following instrumentation: